electricimp/MCP2515/README.md

 ### reset() ###

 This method triggers a SPI reset.
 This is functionally equivalent to a harware reset.
 It is important to reset after power-up to ensure that the logic and registers are in their default state.
 The init method will trigger a reset before configuring options.
-After reset the MCP2515 will automatically be set to *Configuration Mode*.
+After reset the MCP2515 will automatically be set into *Configuration Mode*.

 #### Return Value ####